Alludugaaru Vachcharu: Plot

-Currently, Murali is surrounded by a bunch of relations that he is craving, lacks his ability for joy, and suffocates.
-Hence, he opts to receive hatred from the family to avoid being downcast when he leaves.
-Superfluously, it backfires in turn he acquires their credence and affection.
-Thus, he hits the road informing Maha which dismays her because she developed a strange warmth with Murali.
+Currently, many relations surround Murali that he craves, lacks his ability for joy, and suffocates.
+Hence, he receives hatred from the family to avoid being downcast when he leaves.
+Superfluously, it backfires, and he acquires their faith and affection.
+Thus, he hits the road, informing Maha, which dismays her because she developed a strange warmth with Murali.
 As it happens, he also thinks the same but forcibly continues.
-Yet, he is recouped due to a stroke when the loving-kindness flourishes between the twosome.
+Yet, he is recouped due to a stroke when the loving-kindness flourishes between the two.
 Nevertheless, they are unbeknownst to their respective intentions.
 Apart from this, Shalini also blossoms a romantic flavor for Murali.

-Meanwhile, Maha’s grandmother senses the dramaturgy when with a trick she sets up their wedlock.
+Meanwhile, Maha's grandmother senses the dramaturgy when, with a trick, she sets up their wedlock.
 Further, she pleads and swears an oath from Murali to espouse Maha.
-On the day of the merger, Shalini lands & panics spotting Murali as bridegroom when she outbursts, steps aside, and Murali beyond her.
-Taking it into account, Raghava Rao misconstrues Murali.
-Alongside, Murali proclaims the true state and his incapability of quitting Maha & her family.
-Listening to it, Shalini replies to retrieve and he does so.
-Forthwith, enraged Raghava Rao strikes, mortifies, and kicks out him.
-Wherefore, Maha is quiet, as gratitude and to succeed in Murali’s love.
-Next, Shalini gets over and discerns Murali’s endearment for her.
-Moreover, Maha’s grandmother divulges the actuality when Raghava Rao repents and realizes the eminence of Murali.
+On the day of the merger, Shalini lands & panics, spotting Murali as bridegroom when she outbursts, steps aside, and Murali beyond her.
+Taking this into account, Raghava Rao misconstrues Murali.
+Alongside, Murali proclaims the actual state and his incapability of quitting Maha & her family.
+Listening to it, Shalini replies to retrieve, and he does so.
+Forthwith, enraged, Raghava Rao strikes, mortifies, and kicks him out.
+Ergo, Maha is quiet, grateful, and to succeed in Murali's love.
+Next, Shalini gets over and discerns Murali's endearment for her.
+Moreover, Maha's grandmother divulges the actuality when Raghava Rao repents and realizes the eminence of Murali.
 At last, the entire family rushes and hinders Murali when Maha confirms her love for him.
 Finally, the movie ends on a happy note with the marriage of Murali & Maha.